greenelab/onboarding/source/communication.rst

 issue on a project on bitbucket, it would not be appropriate for Casey to reply "I'll drop by your desk and show you how to solve that.").

+**IP/Openness:** This is handled in accordance with the instructions from our research sponsors and university guidance.
+Lab members must follow the Penn Participation Agreement and the agreements with our sponsors.
+These often allow, encourage, or require openness.
+If you have concerns at any point, set up a meeting with Casey to discuss these concerns.

 Meetings
 --------